Molecular Standardization: Canonicalization, Tautomerization, and Salt Handling

 Step 4: Tautomer Canonicalization

 Tautomers are isomers that differ in proton and double-bond positions but exist in rapid equilibrium.
 The classic example is the keto-enol pair.
 Workbench uses RDKit's tautomer enumerator to pick a canonical form, ensuring that the same compound always produces the same descriptors regardless of which tautomeric form appeared in the source data.
+This step is enabled by default (canonicalize_tautomer=True) but can be disabled for workflows where preserving the as-drawn tautomeric form is preferred.

 # 2-hydroxypyridine and 2-pyridone are the same compound